Duchess Cecilie of Mecklenburg-Schwerin: German Crown Princess

-As German Crown Princess, Cecilie quickly became one of the most beloved members of the German Imperial House.
+As German crown princess, Cecilie quickly became one of the most beloved members of the German imperial house.
 She was known for her elegance and fashion consciousness.
 It was not long before her fashion style was copied by many women throughout the German Empire.
-After the end of the wedding festivities, the German Crown Princely couple made their summer residence at the Marble Palace in Potsdam.
+After the end of the wedding festivities, the crown princely couple made their summer residence at the Marble Palace in Potsdam.
 Every year at the beginning of the court season in January, the couple would return to the Crown Prince Palace in Berlin on Unter den Linden.
 Cecilie's first child was born on 4 July 1906 and given the traditional Hohenzollern name of Wilhelm.
 At the time, the German monarchy appeared to be very secure.

 Nonetheless in private she had a fiery temper, not countenancing contradiction.
-Although in public the marriage of the Crown Prince and Princess appeared to be perfect, cracks quickly appeared due to the Crown Prince's wandering eye and controlling behaviour.
+Although in public the marriage of the crown prince and princess appeared to be perfect, cracks quickly appeared due to the crown prince's wandering eye and controlling behaviour.
 Very early on, he began a series of affairs that strained the relationship between husband and wife - on one occasion announcing to his wife his latest escapade, whereupon she thought of drowning herself.

 In spite of her husband's unfaithfulness, however, Cecilie had given birth to six children by 1917.
 They were: